 “With the amount of district data collected, the digital twin allows playback of historical data.
 We can simulate events to improve district operations such as traffic flow in the car parks, or optimise cooling and lighting requirements during different times of the day,” observes Mr James Tan, Director of JTC’S Smart District Division.

 PDD aims to nurture a vibrant ecosystem where opportunities to collaborate are plentiful.
 “Apart from the smart infrastructure, emphasis is placed on building a holistic ecosystem that fosters collaborative partnerships and innovation, which value-adds to businesses even before they move into the district,” explains Mr Tan Boon Khai, CEO of JTC.

 From a leader in robotics to a blockchain specialist, the network is growing to include both international and homegrown names.
-Boston Dynamics, Delta Electronics International (Singapore), Group-IB, and Wanxiang Blockchain are four well-known industry players who will lend heft to the district.
+Delta Electronics International (Singapore), Group-IB, and Wanxiang Blockchain are three well-known industry players who will lend heft to the district.